-- 1. Move the machine to a level surface. - 2.
+- Move the machine to a level surface. - 2.
 Clean around the oil fill cap (Figure 12).

-- 1. Oil fill cap - 3.
-Unscrew the oil fill cap and remove it. - 4.
-If the oil level is low, keep the machine in the operating position and carefully pour oil into the crankcase until the point of overflow.
+- 1. Oil fill cap

+- 3. Unscrew the oil fill cap and remove it.

+- 4. If the oil level is low, keep the machine in the operating position and carefully pour oil into the crankcase until the point of overflow.
+Wait 3 minutes for the oil to settle and add enough to bring it to the point of overflow.
 (Max. fill: 20 oz.
-(0.6 l), type: SAE 30 detergent oil with an API service classification of SJ, SL, or higher.) - 5.
-Screw the oil fill cap into the oil fill hole and hand tighten it securely.
+(0.6 l), type: automotive detergent oil with an API service classification of SJ, SL, or higher.)